booksaw/Gui-API/README.md

 	protected void initialise(ItemCollection items) {
-		/* Use the ItemCollection to add items which do not change per player, This is also a good time to setup items which will vary slightly per player and store them yourself. for the item collection to add an item use items.addItem(GuiItem[see below]); - see documentation for for methods.*/
+		/* Use the ItemCollection to add items which do not change per player, This is also a good time to setup items which will vary slightly per player and store them yourself. for the item collection to add an item use items.addItem(GuiItem[see below]); - see documentation for methods.*/

 	}

 	@Override
 	protected void buildGui(Player p, ItemCollection items) {
-		/* This is run directly before the player has the GUI opened, so make any finalising changes here which are reqired to be run at the time the GUI is opened. */
+		/* This is run directly before the player has the GUI opened, so make any finalising changes here which are required to be run at the time the GUI is opened. */

 	}